8.7. Sampling Bias

 Bias Can Still Occur in Random Samples

-• Undercoverage bias results from failing to include all members of the target population in the sampling frame or study design.
+• Undercoverage bias results from failing to include all members of the target population in the sampling frame.
 This can occur even in randomized studies when certain subgroups are systematically excluded.

 • Non-response bias occurs when selected participants fail to participate in the study, drop out before completion, or fail to complete portions of the study.
 This differs from undercoverage bias because these individuals were initially included in the sample but chose not to participate or couldn’t complete their participation.

-• Response bias occurs when participants provide answers that don’t accurately reflect their true beliefs, behaviors, or characteristics.
+• Response bias occurs when participants provide answers that do not accurately reflect their true beliefs, behaviors, or characteristics.
 This may happen because

 8.7.2.
 Recognizing Bias in Practice